MapsPeople/docs/src/android/v3/getting-started/search.md

 </mi-tab-panel>
 </mi-tabs>

-See the full example of `SearchItemAdapter` and accompanying `ViewHolder` here: [SearchItemAdapter.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/SearchItemAdapter.java#L16-L75)
+See the full example of `SearchItemAdapter` and accompanying `ViewHolder` here: [SearchItemAdapter.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/SearchItemAdapter.java#L16-L75) or [SearchItemAdapter.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-started-android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/SearchItemAdapter.kt#L12-L60)

 Implement a `BottomSheet` to the bottom of your `MapsActivity` Layout.
 The root of the view should be a `CoordinatorLayout`.
 You can find the full xml layout on [MapsActivity Layout](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/res/layout/activity_maps.xml)